ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <li><strong><a href="https://www.explore-exoplanets.eu" target="_blank">Explore exoplanets: The knowledge server - Exoplanets</a></strong> - A very complete and rich exoplanet learning hub.</li>
 </ul>
 <div style="height: 10px;"></div>
-Some technical resources I found helpful for this work:
+Some technical resources and tools I found helpful for this work:
 <ul>
   <li>
     <strong><a href="https://www.sonofacorner.com/beautiful-tables/" target="_blank"> Beautiful Tables in Matplotlib, a Tutorial</a></strong> and <strong><a href="https://matplotlib.org/matplotblog/posts/how-to-create-custom-tables/?ref=sonofacorner.com" target="_blank"> How to create custom tables</a></strong> - Great tutorials on custom tables.